Jiaoyang-Li/CBSH2/readme.md

 build
 ```

-Then, run the code:
+Then, you are able to run the code:
 ```
 ./CBSH2 -m instances/lak503d.map  -a instances/lak503d/lak503dmap-100agents-2.agents -o test.csv -t 60 -s 1 -h WDG -r 1
 ```

-You can find more details with:
+You can find details and explanations for all parameters with:
 ```
 ./CBSH2 --help
 ```